0xChijoke/0xChijoke/README.md

 - 💡 Background in Electrical/Electronic Eng.

-- 🌟 Fun Fact: I'm a dreamer with a passion for blending technology and imagination!
+- 🌟 Fun Fact: I have a passion for blending technology and imagination!

 <br/>